Kushagrakaneki/Kushagrakaneki/README.md

 ```
 ╔══════════════════════════════════════════════════════════════╗
-║                               "Solving what can't be solved is the way to go.."                            ║
+║                                  "Solving unsolvable is the way to go"                             ║
 ╚══════════════════════════════════════════════════════════════╝
 ```